viperproject/prusti-dev/dev-guide/src/pipeline/report.md

 # Reporting stage

-- Prusti client reports Rust errors.
+- The Prusti client reports compilation and verification errors.

 In this final stage, any errors and warnings that occurred during verification are reported to the user.